-Safety helmets must be worm by all participants and should adhere to the standards below.
+Safety helmets must be worn by all participants and should adhere to the standards below.
 Participants should also wear gloves to protect their hands.
 Hats must be presented at registration for compliance check.
+Acceptable protective headgear must comply with the FEI's list of applicable international testing standards.